Skip to main content

 ConceptDescription

-Instance typeVirtualized hardware resource including vCPU and memory.
+Instance typeVirtualized resource specifications composed of vCPU and memory

 Instance group

-An instance group is an object that manages the lifecycle of PostgreSQL instances and backups.
+An instance group is an object that manages the lifecycle of instances and backups.

-It has various status values, including operational and terminal states, which users can use to monitor and manage the group.
+PostgreSQL instance groups have various status values, including operational and terminated states, which users can check and use to manage instance groups.

 Instance group lifecycle and status values